brverbru/Testdoc/README.md

 + A **bar chart** is a graph that displays grouped data using rectangular bars.
 The lengths of the bars are proportional to the values that they represent.

-+ Group **bar charts** are a way of representing or comparing information on different sub-groups within the main categories.
++ **Grouped bar charts** are a way of representing or comparing information on different sub-groups within the main categories.
 For example, volume of sales for a product can be divided into the age groups that purchases them.

 + The **stacked bar chart** depicts items stacked side-by-side, differentiated by colored bars or strips.
 A stacked graph is useful for looking at changes in, for example, expenditures added up over time, or across several products and services.
 The graph integrates different data sets to create a richer picture of (the sum of) changes.